 Italian Spaghetti Squash Casserole – As an Italian, I like to think that pasta is everyone’s favorite comfort food.
 Just because you are reinventing your eating habits by eating low-carb, that doesn’t mean you have to sacrifice your favorite go-to spaghetti meal.

 This Italian bake low-carb spaghetti squash pasta dish incorporates some of your favorite ingredients in a pasta dinner.
-Featuring Protein, Healthy Fat and lots of vibrant Veggies, this South Beach/Keto Spaghetti Squash Italian Bake is nutritious, simple and delicious—all wrapped up into one easy to prepare meal!
+Featuring Protein, Healthy Fat, and lots of vibrant Veggies, this South Beach/Keto Spaghetti Squash Italian Bake is nutritious, simple, and delicious.
+And it is all wrapped up into one easy to prepare meal!

 Italian Spaghetti Squash Casserole

-It’s true you don’t get the feel of biting into al dente spaghetti, but the trade-off for a lower-carb Italian dinner is a pretty good one.
-It’s not really a replacement for pasta, just a substitute in low carb meals.
+It’s true you don’t get the feel of biting into al dente spaghetti.
+But the trade-off for a lower-carb Italian dinner is a pretty good one.
+It’s not really a replacement for pasta.
+It is just a substitute for low-carb meals.
 Spaghetti squash has turned into a favorite fall vegetable for many people because it’s low in carbs, low in calories, and versatile.
 And this delicious spaghetti squash casserole doesn’t need any meat, making this a perfect vegetarian dish just about anytime.

 - 1 medium spaghetti squash

 - 1 large onion diced

 - Pierce the squash in several places and microwave until tender

 - Allow cool while you cook the meat and veggie mixture.

 - Brown meat with garlic, onion, salt and pepper, and bell pepper.